Rockwell Studio/RSLogix 5000

 Web UI

-If you have configured your agent to use RSLinx Classic as recommended, you will enter the full communication path here.
+If you have configured your agent to use RSLinx Classic, you will enter the full communication path here.
 Select "RSLinx Classic" communication software radio button and finally press Save Device when complete.

 Define the Job(s)